 Officially launched in October 2019, the Global Smart Cities Alliance will establish global standards for data collection and use, foster greater transparency and public trust, and promote best practices in smart city governance.
 Working together with municipal, regional and national governments, as well as with private-sector partners and city residents, the alliance will co-design, pilot and scale up innovative policy solutions to help cities responsibly implement IoT technologies.

-The Global Smart Cities Alliance has already committed to co-designing and releasing a first-of-its-kind global policy framework on smart city technologies ahead of the 2020 G20 Summit in Riyadh, Saudi Arabia.
+The Global Smart Cities Alliance has already committed to co-designing and releasing a first-of-its-kind global policy framework on smart city technologies.
 To begin this process, the first policy design workshops with city leaders were held in November 2019 in conjunction with the Smart City Expo World Congress in Barcelona, Spain.

 The founding partners of the G20 Global Smart Cities Alliance on Technology Governance include: the host nations of the 2019 and 2020 G20 Summits, Japan and the Kingdom of Saudi Arabia; the Smart Cities Mission of India; Cities for All; Cities Today Institute; Commonwealth Local Government Forum; Commonwealth Sustainable Cities Network; Connected Places Catapult; Digital Future Society; ICLEI – Local Governments for Sustainability; International Telecommunication Union; National League of Cities; Open and Agile Smart Cities; Smart City Expo World Congress; United Cities and Local Governments; What Works Cities; World Economic Forum; and World Enabled.